toss/es-toolkit/docs/reference/predicate/isJSONObject.md

 # isJSONObject

-Checks if a value is a valid JSON object.
+Checks if a value is a JSON object.

-The keys of a JSON object are strings, and the values can be strings, numbers, booleans, null, plain objects, or arrays.
+A valid JSON object is defined as an object with string keys and valid [JSON values](./isJSONValue.md).

 ## Signature